-Long version: Yes, perfect!
-Here’s why: 1) Greenwich is its own universe.
-Just a snap of a finger – 8 minutes – from central London.
-2) We step into a trompe-l’oeil picture, a Canaletto scene of order and majesty.
+To start the week, the perfect London Walk… Yes, perfect.
+Here’s why: 1) Greenwich is its own universe – its own universe just a snap of a finger – 8 minutes – from central London.
+2) in Greenwich you step into a trompe-l’oeil picture, a Canaletto scene of order and majesty.
 3) The walk decodes Greenwich.
-4) Feasts on its secrets – tiny particulars you’d otherwise miss.
+4) To go on this walk is to feast on Greenwich’s secrets – tiny particulars you’d otherwise miss.
 A horse’s tail, a hidden hand, a tell-tale furrow in the terrain, a crushed king, the world’s most expensive apology, Saint Preposterous, clocks that saved thousands of lives, a save-you-a-tenner secret place to bestride both hemispheres, a flutter of fans, the ‘X’ factor which graces works of genius.
-5) It's the overture to London’s most sensational “day out.”
+5) The Greenwich walk is the overture to London’s most sensational “day out.”
 Riverside pub lunch.
 The beer Nelson’s old salts drank.
 His Trafalgar uniform, with the bullet hole.
 Flea market.
 Observatory.
 Cutty Sark.
 Cream tea.
 The unique trifecta: down Greenwich way people walk under the Thames, sail across it, fly* over it.
-6) Begins with the best boat ride in London and we get you a big discount.
+6) We begin with the best boat ride in London and we get you a big discount.
 N.B. the walk ends in Greenwich, just a couple of minutes away from Greenwich’s superb and blazingly quick transport links back into central London. *That’s right, there it is – in the distance – the gondola in the sky.
 The Cable Car!
 Guided by Ann or Isobel.

-The Greenwich Walk takes place every* Monday morning at 10.15 am.
+The Greenwich Walk takes place every Monday morning at 10.15 am.
 The meeting point is by the “Tower Hill Tram” coffee stall just outside the exit of Tower HillTube.
 N.B. the walk ends in Greenwich Church Street, opposite St. Alfege church.
 From there it’s a five-minute walk to public transport.
 Getting back to central London is quick and eezy peezy.
-You’re spoiled for choice: DLR (Cutty Sark Station), boat from Greenwich pier, train from Greenwich Railway Station, or the 188 bus.
+You’re spoiled for choice: DLR (Cutty Sark Station), boat from Greenwich pier or the 188 bus.
 Quickest right into the heart of central London is the DLR – it’s 19 minutes from Cutty Sark Station to Bank Tube.